javaveryhot/ftpraline/README.md

 Generally used for Repl.it.
 Useful for quickly transferring and copying files and directories to your server.

-Include this in your Python project to support FTPraline and manage files.
+Include this in your Python project to support FTPraline and start managing files.

 There is no third-party between the transferring.